mpigsley/nebraska-mushrooms/src/cms/content/species/lactarius-subserifluus-1419.md

   - /img/lactarius-subserifluus-1419-10.jpeg
 ---

-The Slender Pink-Staining Lactarius is a mycorrhizal mushroom that can be found in the summer.
-It primarily associates with Oak trees and can be found in woodland settings east of the Rocky Mountains.
+*Lactarius subserifluus* is a mycorrhizal mushroom that can be found in the summer.
+It primarily associates with Oak trees and can be found in woodland settings east of the Rocky Mountains in North America.

-*Lactarius subserifluus* exudes watery, clear latex when cut.
-It also bruises pink where handled or cut similar to [*L. subvernalis var. cokeri*](/species/lactarius-subvernalis-var-cokeri-1938/), though the latter is stouter and exudes a white latex that later turns a salmon-tan color.
+It exudes watery, clear latex when cut.
+The stem is firm and thin which separates it from other Lactarius stems which are more stout, soft, and chambered.
+The cap shape has a sharp umbo within a shallow depression.
+The smell and taste are pleasant to fruity.

 ![Form](/img/lactarius-subserifluus-1419-9.jpeg)